 3) Post-news Swing Trades

 After the dust has settled following the news trades, the effects of the news can linger for some time.
 Some traders may decide to wait until the dust has settled before trading in the direction that the market has assumed in response to the news trade.

 These are just some of the methods used by traders to trade news events, however no method is superior or inferior to the other.
 The skill of the trader is what will determine the result a trader may experience.

-Now that you have an understanding of what news trades are, here is a description of the top 5 news trades to watch out for between mid-September and December 2016.
+Now that you have an understanding of what news trades are, here is a description of the five news trades that will happen between mid-September and December 2016.

 FOMC Rate Statement: Wednesday September 21, 2016

 The Federal Open Market Committee of the US Federal Reserve will be releasing its interest rate decision and accompanying statement.
 There has been a lot of speculation that the Fed Reserve will increase interest rates as the US economy continues its economic recovery.

 The question for this news event is: if not now, then when?
 Remember that the markets react to news events based on perception, so the perception that traders have towards the statement by Fed Chair Janet Yellen will determine how the US Dollar will perform on that day.

 Scheduled for release at 8.30am Eastern Time on the 1st Friday of October 2016, the US Non-Farm Payrolls report showcases change in employment numbers in all sectors of the US economy except the agricultural sector and the unemployment rate.

 This is one of the most watched news events the world over and also one of the most difficult news releases to trade.
 A tradable report is one in which there are no conflicts in the two news items that make up this report.